borgeszxz/Joke-bot/README.md

-# 🌟 Modern Joke Generator
+# 🌟 Joke Generator

-Welcome to the Modern Joke Generator!
+Welcome to the Joke Generator!
 This web app allows users to select a joke category and receive a funny joke directly from the [JokeAPI](https://jokeapi.dev/).
 The app features a stylish UI with smooth animations and a loading spinner for a modern look and feel.

 ## 🎨 Features